-Home Designer Architectural automatically positions the terrain a set distance below Floor 1.
+Home Designer Architectural automatically raises the structure in a plan a set distance above the terrain.
 See "Terrain Height vs Floor Height" on page 328.

-In a plan with a foundation present, this distance will be:
+In a plan with a foundation present, the terrain will be:

 - 6" (187 mm) below the top of the stem walls in a Walls with Footings foundation. - 8" (200 mm) below the top of the slab in a Monolithic Slab foundation.